 Skip to content

-Session 0: Introduction to Agent Frameworks & Patterns
+🎯 Session 0: Introduction to Agent Frameworks & Patterns - The Revolution That Changes Everything

 Learning Outcomes

-The journey from simple prompt-response to sophisticated agent systems:
+• Understand the evolution from simple prompts to sophisticated agent systems

 Agent Evolution Overview